Getting Started

 - Add custom fields — Enable built-in fields (like customer name and due date) and create any custom fields your shop needs.

-- Create entries — Start adding your first jobs.
-Press Ctrl+1 to go to the New Entry page.
+- Create jobs — Start adding your first jobs.
+Press Ctrl+3 to go to the New Job page.

 Each step shows a checkmark once completed.
 The checklist automatically hides once you have 5 or more entries, or when all 4 steps are done.
 You can also dismiss it at any time by clicking the close button.